-The areas bordering the ocean are all inhabitated by wealthy white people.
-Sea Point is where the rich Jews live, Green Point is for the gays, Observatory is for the Muslims and the pot smokers, a quirky venn diagram with no middle pocket.
+The areas bordering the ocean are all inhabited by wealthy white people.
+Sea Point is where the rich Jews live, Green Point is for the gays, Observatory is for the Muslims and the pot smokers, a quirky Venn diagram with no middle pocket.
 What I love most about Obz is that it feels like a cozy town.
-I know Paul and Ross that run their vegan cafe and Cliff who makes tarts and Johno who explained to me 5 different kids of fabric blend on a slow afternoon.
-In the mornings I walk past the homeless guys whose dogs remember me.
+I know Paul and Ross that run their vegan cafe, Cliff who makes tarts, and Johno who explained 5 different kids of fabric blend to me on a slow afternoon.
+In the mornings, I walk past the homeless couple whose dogs remember me.
 The liquor store owner has a parrot name Jody that likes to bite people.

 I started off sharing a home with a roommate, then halfway through decided it was time for me to experience living alone.
 I asked Paul if he knew any places available in the area, and he reached into his pocket, handed me some house keys, and told me to let myself into a house his friend was renting.
 It was such a gesture of trust and care that I have never experienced from someone at my local Starbucks.
 I also feel I’m surrounded by real people making an honest attempt at starting their own businesses, their own art galleries, their own recipes for their restaurants.
 It’s an engaging and interactive place to live.

 I live far from the gym, and unfortunately close to the world’s best Ferrero Rocher milkshakes.
 I and 7 minutes from Langa and 10 from town.
 There’s beer pong on Thursdays, pressed juices for two dollars, and a cafe that has bout a million books for sale crammed into the walls top to bottom.

 The issue of homelessness is very jarring and heartbreaking in Cape Town, and largely in Observatory.
 The city issues PSAs to not give to homeless people, since there is guaranteed food, water, and showers for any and all that are in need.